realnews-gateway/emergency-publishing-system/emergency-channel/protocols/README.md

 # Protocols Module

-The Protocols module defines the transport layer of the Emergency Channel system.
+The Protocols module defines the transport foundations of the Empus Emergency Publishing System.
+It documents the six underlying transport protocols used by the system and the three operational layers that combine them into censorship‑resistant, high‑performance delivery strategies.
-It provides a unified abstraction over six censorship‑resistant, high‑performance, and low‑fingerprint protocols:

-- **XHTTP** — Hardened HTTP‑based encrypted transport with strong camouflage
-- **XTLS** — High‑performance TLS transport with minimal fingerprint surface
-- **Reality** — Real‑site mimicry with genuine TLS handshakes and active probing resistance
-- **Hysteria2** — QUIC‑based, loss‑resistant, high‑throughput transport
-- **VLESS** — Lightweight, extensible framing protocol used under TLS/XTLS/Reality
-- **Trojan** — TLS‑camouflaged protocol indistinguishable from real HTTPS

-These protocols form the system’s multi‑path, censorship‑resistant communication layer.
-The system dynamically selects, combines, or falls back between protocols based on network conditions and threat levels.
+This module does **not** define new protocols.
+Instead, it documents how existing, widely deployed protocols are combined to achieve resilience under diverse network conditions.

 ---

-## Module Structure
+## Contents

-This directory contains the following files:
+This directory contains four documents:

 - **overview.md**
+  High‑level introduction to the Six‑Protocol Transport Stack and the Three Operational Layers.

+- **source-protocols.md**
+  Detailed descriptions of the six underlying transport protocols:
+  REALITY, uTLS, XTLS‑Vision, XHTTP, VLESS, and TUIC v5.

+- **operational-layers.md**
-  High‑level description of the protocol stack, design goals, and selection logic.
+  Explanation of the three operational layers (Performance, High‑Performance UDP, Emergency), including their design goals, advantages, and recommended usage conditions.

-- **selection.md**
-  Dynamic protocol selection, fallback chains, and adaptive behavior.

-- **integration.md**
-  How protocols integrate with Router, Distributor, Publisher, and multi‑hop routing.

-- **security.md**
-  Security properties, threat model, and protocol‑specific defenses.

-- **xhttp.md**
-  Specification for the XHTTP protocol.

-- **xtls.md**
-  Specification for the XTLS transport layer.

-- **reality.md**
-  Specification for Reality‑style real‑site mimicry.

-- **hysteria2.md**
-  Specification for the Hysteria2 QUIC‑based protocol.

-- **vless.md**
-  Specification for the VLESS framing protocol.

-- **trojan.md**
+- **README.md**
-  Specification for the Trojan TLS‑camouflaged protocol.
+  This file.

 ---

-## Key Features

-The protocol stack provides:

-- **Multi‑protocol redundancy**
-  Multiple independent transports ensure resilience.

-- **Dynamic fallback**
-  Automatic switching when a protocol is blocked or degraded.
+## Six‑Protocol Transport Stack

+Empus uses six existing transport protocols as building blocks:

+- **REALITY** — certificate camouflage
+- **uTLS** — Chrome/Firefox fingerprint mimicry
-- **Stealth and camouflage**
+- **XTLS‑Vision** — dynamic padding and statistical DPI evasion
-  Reality, Trojan, and XHTTP blend into normal HTTPS/HTTP traffic.

-- **High performance**
-  XTLS and Hysteria2 provide optimized data paths for high‑bandwidth or lossy networks.

-- **Extensibility**
-  VLESS enables future protocol evolution without breaking compatibility.

-- **Multi‑hop diversity**
-  Each hop may use a different protocol for maximum censorship resistance.
+- **XHTTP** — HTTP/3‑like behavioral camouflage (Stream & Packet modes)
+- **VLESS** — universal carrier layer
+- **TUIC v5** — high‑performance UDP transport

+These protocols are not used in isolation.
+They are combined into layered operational modes optimized for different censorship and performance environments.

 ---

+## Three Operational Layers

+Empus organizes protocol usage into three layers:

+### **1. Performance Layer (TCP)**
+Optimized for high throughput and stable networks:

+- VLESS + REALITY + uTLS + XTLS‑Vision
+- VLESS + REALITY + uTLS + XHTTP (Stream)

+### **2. High‑Performance UDP Layer**
+Optimized for low latency and mobile switching:

+- TUIC v5

+### **3. Emergency Layer (Extreme Censorship)**
+Designed for severe blocking and active interference:

+- VLESS + XHTTP Packet + TLS 1.3 + ECH + Cloudflare Enterprise
+- TUIC v5 + Cloudflare Spectrum

+Each layer is documented in detail in `operational-layers.md`.

+---

+## Design Principles

+The protocol system follows three principles:

+- **Camouflage**
+  Blend into high‑value, high‑volume traffic (TLS 1.3, HTTP/3, CDN flows).

+- **Resilience**
+  Maintain connectivity under throttling, probing, and partial blackouts.

+- **Modularity**
+  Combine existing protocols into layered strategies without modifying their underlying specifications.

+---

 ## Summary

-The Protocols module is the foundation of the Emergency Channel’s transport layer.
+The Protocols module provides:
-By combining six complementary protocols—each optimized for different environments—the system achieves:

-- Strong censorship resistance
-- High performance under adverse conditions
-- Stealth against DPI and active probing
-- Flexible, future‑proof architecture

-This module ensures reliable communication even in the most hostile network environments.
+- A unified view of the six transport protocols used by Empus
+- A clear explanation of how these protocols are combined
+- A structured three‑layer model for adapting to censorship conditions
+- A clean, modern, reviewer‑friendly documentation layout

+All protocol details and operational strategies are defined in the accompanying documents.